hardin47/website/Math154/Notes/08-classification.md

 ******
 1. Bootstrap sample from the training set.
-2. Grow an un-pruned tree on this bootstrap sample.
+2. Grow an un-pruned tree on the bootstrap sample.
-* *At each split*, select $m$ variables and determine the best split using only these predictors.
+* *At each split*, select $m$ variables and determine the best split using only the $m$ predictors.
 Typically $m = \sqrt{p}$ or $\log_2 p$, where $p$ is the number of features.
 Random Forests are not overly sensitive to the value of $m$.  [splits are chosen as with trees:   according to either squared error or gini index / cross entropy / classification error.]
 * Do *not* prune the tree.
 Save the tree as is!